 - The keyboard users can better manage the hotspots.

 Adobe Experience Manager Commerce as a Cloud Service

 What is New

 Released CIF Venia Reference Site - 2020.11.05 that includes the lastest CIF Core Components version v1.5.0.
-Refer to CIF Venia Reference Site for more details.
+See CIF Venia Reference Site for more details.

 Released CIF Core Components v1.5.0.
-Refer to CIF Core Components for more details.
+See CIF Core Components for more details.

 - GraphQL client config was not read correctly when the config is not specified in the Sling CA config directly, but in one of the parent configs.
 This has been fixed.

 The Release Date for Cloud Manager in AEM as a Cloud Service 2020.11.0 is November 12, 2020.

 A new menu option Local Login is now be available to users from the environment menu options on the Environments card and Environments summary pages.

 The Learn tab in Cloud Manager has been refreshed with new images in the UI.